ChickenProp/pretty-gist/README.md

   , gcConf :: Config
   }

--- | Things that can be rendered class Configurable a => Gist a where renderM :: MonadReader GistContext m => Int -> a -> m Doc
+-- | Things that can be rendered. class Configurable a => Gist a where renderM :: MonadReader GistContext m => Int -> a -> m Doc

--- | The user-facing interface
+-- | The user-facing interface.
 gist :: Gist a => [Config] -> a -> Doc
 config :: Configurable a => Maybe PathMatcher -> ConfigFor a -> Config
 ```